-“Obviously they do need financial assistance, but they also benefit from other resources, including things like having the online presence that they can also direct people to, which has their full body of work.
+“Obviously they do need financial assistance, but they also benefit from other resources, including things like having an online presence that they can also direct people to, which has their full body of work.
 The website we’ve created from Pivot Project funding has enabled more artists to get their stories across, and also show and sell their artwork, which in turn brings money, resource and opportunity back to the artist.

 “That's one part of our job.
 The other part is to cultivate relationships with collectors of art - many people don’t really know what they're buying when it comes to original art.
 They don't know how much to pay for originals, they don't know whether they're getting a good deal.

 “It’s become very important for us to also cultivate good relationships with collectors, to inform them about new works and new artists to demonstrate what they're buying, and when you break down the cost to them, they can see the value that you're giving them.